Holosun has released a tons of good products including the 507K X2 micro red dot for sub compact pistols.

 Even though it's small, it's made tough specifically for small conceal carry handguns.

 The body is made of 7075 T6 forged aluminum, the highest grade material for field grade optic up to date.
-The lens frame is super durable to withstand reasonable amount of physical impact and abuse such as:
+The lens frame has that straight cut and the corners are rounded to withstand reasonable amount of physical impact and divert it away from the glass:

 - Repeated recoil to hold zero